Vyral/base-template/_drafts/how-many-homes-should-you-look-at-before-you-buy.md

 {% include youtube.html %}

-How many homes should you look at before buying one?
-Find out today.
+<center>How many homes should you look at before buying one?
+Find out today.</center>

 “How many homes should I look at before I buy?”